IgnacioBarraza/Pe_Uta_Backend_PSQL/README.md

 We welcome contributions!
 Follow these steps:

 1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature-name`.
+2. Create a feature branch: `git switch -c feature-name`.
 3. Commit your changes: `git commit -m "Add new feature"`.
 4. Push to your branch: `git push origin feature-name`.
 5. Open a pull request.